The Mind on Fire

 The Contemporary Art Gallery presents a major solo exhibition of early work by American artist James Welling.

-This exhibition has been developed in partnership between MK Gallery, Milton Keynes, UK and Centro Galego de Arte Contemporánea — CGAC, Santiago de Compostela, Spain.
-Special thanks also to David Zwirner, New York; Maureen Paley, London; Galeria Marta Cervera, Madrid; Regen Projects, Los Angeles and Galerie Nelson-Freeman, Paris.
+This exhibition has been developed in partnership between MK Gallery, Milton Keynes, UK; Centro Galego de Arte Contemporànea in Santiago de Compostela, Spain and the Contemporary Art Gallery, Vancouver.
+Special thanks also to David Zwirner, New York; Maureen Paley, London; Galeria Marta Cervera, Madrid, Regen Projects, Los Angeles and Galerie Nelson-Freeman, Paris.